 Top-Ups to your Joompay Electronic Money Account

-- In order to Top-Up your Joompay Account, you will need to Add Cash with an external payment method like a payment card or receive a Direct Deposit or use any other method we accept from time to time.
+- In order to Top-Up your Joompay Account, you will need to either Add Cash with an external payment method like a payment card, or share a Paylink with a third party to Top-Up your Account using their card, or receive a Direct Deposit or use any other method we accept from time to time.

 - We may, at our reasonable discretion (for example, without limitation, to limit fraud or credit risk), impose limits on the amount of money you can transfer and/or receive through the Joompay Services.
 In order to lift limits, you may need to provide us with supplemental information and documents we request.